jedrzejkubica/targets-from-pathways/README.md

 </p>

-The aim of the project was to develop a disease-specific pathway assessment tool.
-We built a bioinformatics workflow that uses an associated target and disease-specific biological pathways to find novel targets implicated in disease.
-This tool can help researchers understand the biological pathways underlying disease and identify novel intervention points considering both efficacy and safety profiles along with target tractability.
+The aim of the project was to develop a disease-specific and pathway-based target assessment tool.
+We built a bioinformatics workflow that uses a target of interest and disease-specific biological pathways to find novel targets implicated in disease.
+This tool can help researchers understand biological pathways underlying disease and identify novel intervention points considering both efficacy and safety profiles along with target tractability.
 Here we present a prototype developed during the hackathon.

 ## Contributors